An Overview of the Legal System of South Sudan

 9. Protection of Human Rights in South Sudan

-TCSS Contained a lofty Bill of Rights.
-It provides for both civil and political rights as well as economic, social and cultural rights.
-It further provides that all rights and freedoms enshrined in the international instruments ratified or acceded by the Republic of South Sudan are integral part of the bill of rights.[79]
-However, like in most African constitutions, socio-economic rights are included in the Fundamental Objectives and Guiding Principles rendering them non-justiciable.[80]
-It was however, argued under Interim National Constitution of Sudan 2005 (INCS) the forerunner of TCSS that, although socio-economic rights are included in the Fundamental Objectives and Guiding Principles, they are nevertheless justiciable by the virtue of Article 27(3) that recognized internationally guaranteed rights.[81]
+TCSS contained a lofty Bill of Rights.
+It provides for both civil and political rights as well as economic, social, and cultural rights.
+It further provides that all rights and freedoms enshrined in the international instruments ratified or acceded by the Republic of South Sudan are integral part of the bill of rights.[84]
+However, like in most African constitutions, socio-economic rights are included in the Fundamental Objectives and Guiding Principles rendering them non-justiciable.[85]
+It was, however, argued under Interim National Constitution of Sudan 2005 (INCS), the forerunner of TCSS, that although socio-economic rights are included in the Fundamental Objectives and Guiding Principles, they are nevertheless justiciable by the virtue of Article 27(3) that recognized internationally guaranteed rights.[86]

 10. Ratification of International Human Rights Instruments

-Under classical international law, once a new state is created, it automatically inherits treaty obligations of the predecessor.[84]
-This rule has been disregarded by the newly independent states who favour a rule of “non-transmissibility” or “clean slate.”[85]
-This rule provides that when a new state emerges, it is not bound by the treaties of the predecessor by the virtue of a mandatory rule of state succession.[86]
-The 1978 Vienna Convention on Succession of States with respect of Treaties recognises non-transmissibility rule and gave due recognition to the consent of the states.[87]
+Under classical international law, once a new state is created, it automatically inherits treaty obligations of the predecessor.[88]
+This rule has been disregarded by the newly independent states who favour a rule of “non-transmissibility” or “clean slate.”[89]
+This rule provides that when a new state emerges, it is not bound by the treaties of the predecessor by the virtue of a mandatory rule of state succession.[90]
+The 1978 Vienna Convention on Succession of States with respect of Treaties recognizes non-transmissibility rule and gave due recognition to the consent of the states.[91]

-At the regional level, South Sudan has recently ratified the main African Charter’s Protocol on Human Rights and the Rights of Women, also known as Maputo Protocol.[89]
-Regrettably, South Sudan remains the only member of Africa Union which is not a member of African Charter on Human and People’s Rights.[90]
+At the regional level, South Sudan has ratified the main African Charter’s Protocol on Human Rights and the Rights of Women, also known as Maputo Protocol.[92]
+Regrettably, South Sudan remains the only member of Africa Union which is not a member of African Charter on Human and People’s Rights.[93]

 11. Law Reporting in South Sudan